Urban Ministry Opportunities:

 Family Promise: Provides emergency and long term housing, training and mentoring for homeless families, keeping them together in a time of crisis.
 They need volunteers of all ages; individuals, small groups or families.
 Opportunities include helping with the children or meals during overnight stays or by coming down to their day center to read to a preschool child, job training, literacy programs, mentoring, transportation assistance and babysitting services.
 If you are interested, please contact the Volunteer Coordinator at 475-5220.
 Website: www.familypromisegr.org

 Feeding America West Michigan: A food bank consisting of seven warehouses that links surplus food with people in need.
 They serve 1,300+ food pantries, homeless shelters, soup kitchens, domestic violence shelters, rescue missions, and other charity agencies across 40 Michigan counties.
-Volunteers are needed to sort and re-pack food to be sent to pantries.
+Volunteers are needed to sort and re-pack food in the facility and also to glean fields (collect produce) in the summer.
+Food is utilized by local pantries.
 This is great for groups, families or individuals.
 To learn more about volunteering, or to schedule a time to visit the Grand Rapids food bank, please contact the Volunteer Coordonator at 784.3250.
 Website: www.feedingamericawestmichigan.org

 Guiding Light Mission: An emergency overnight shelter for men in need which offers support for their social, physical, spiritual and intellectual needs.
 The Spiritual Truth And Recovery Training is a four month, residential, Christian based, addiction recovery program for men.
 Volunteer opportunities range from professional services such as legal aid and financial counseling, to working in the kitchen, serving meals and making beds.
 To volunteer call the Volunteer Coordinator at 451-0236.
 Website: www.lifeonthestreet.org